 Kitchens And Baths

 In this hot Silicon Valley market, investing in a kitchen or bath remodel is a sure-fire investment, often returning more than 100 percent of the cost.
-Minor kitchen remodels (average cost: $18,273), done correctly, can provide returns of more than 100 percent.
+Minor kitchen remodels (average cost: $15,273), done correctly, can also provide returns of more than 100 percent.

 Kitchens and baths are the areas in a home where you can tell if money has been well spent or not.
 They’re the most expensive areas of the home in terms of construction.
 And they’re where people spend time in their homes.

 So exactly what should you improve when you redo your kitchen or bathroom?
 Think traditional: all-wood cabinets, commercial-look appliances, natural wood or stone floors and stone countertops.
+Walk-in showers have replaced whirlpool tubs as the must-have.
 Many homeowners skip the tub to have a big walk-in shower if they don’t have room for both.
 Especially in the Silicon Valley, people are busy.
 Most people don’t have time to take a bath, and if you add a big tub as part of your remodel, you’re giving away all that square footage for the tub that rarely gets used.
+Floor-to-ceiling steam showers are also very popular luxury features.

 There are two key points to consider when planning a bathroom remodel: First, don’t spend money remodeling the bathroom if it’s the only one you’ve got.
 Your money is better spent adding a second bath.
 Many people love the charm of older homes.
+A number of older homes though lack a sufficient number of bathrooms.
 So if you’ve got a four-bedroom, one-bath home, it’s certainly going to pay to add a second bathroom.
 Adding a bathroom can increase the sale price of a home by 8.7 percent.
 That is more than twice the rate for adding a bedroom.

 Still, new kitchens and baths lose some of their glamour if there’s a leaky roof when a potential buyer comes to look at your house.
 Every homeowner’s first priority should be keeping the existing structure and basic home features and systems sound.
-If you are considering spending thirty or forty thousand dollars to remodel the kitchen, but your roof or other aspects of your home are in bad shape, your priorities are out of alignment and you must get control of these basic items.
+If you are considering spending thirty or forty thousand dollars to remodel the kitchen, but your roof is leaking every time it rains, your priorities are out of alignment and you must get control of these basic items.

 Most buyers have a limit on what they can spend for a house.
 If they know they don’t have to spend money on the upkeep of basic systems, then they’re more likely to buy the house and consider upgrading the kitchen or baths themselves.
 More often than not, buyers who purchase existing homes know what they were going to remodel before they even close on the deal.
 Not only that, 30 to 40 percent of buyers of existing homes make home improvements within six months after purchase.

-Even in this hot Silicon Valley housing market, this old saying holds true: If people drive by your home and are not impressed they may not walk inside.
+Even in this hot Silicon Valley housing market, this old saying holds true: If people drive by your home and are not impressed they’re not going to walk inside.